 So, what are the conclusions from the gathered information?

-- Netlas is focused on domains, SSL/TLS certificates, and HTTP responses (as I suppose, from any service capable to answer with a text banner).
+• Netlas is focused on domains, SSL/TLS certificates, and HTTP responses (as I suppose, from any service capable of answering with a text banner).

 Filters usage

 Of course, general statistics are not enough, so let’s evaluate quality by more understandable criteria.
-For example, by a number of search results with certain filters.
+For example, by several search results with certain filters.

 Well, let’s use them.
 Firstly, we’ll search MongoDB in several search engines.